Quickly run scripts, apply expressions, or load

 Everything you create in Code Runner stays completely private on your machine:

-• Local storage: All scripts and settings live in your user data folder
+• Local storage: All scripts, expressions, and settings live in your user data folder

 • No cloud sync: Nothing leaves your computer unless you explicitly export it